helen-lehrer/portfolio-website-capstone/README.md

 -There are no Tooltips on Ipad & mobile
 -make resume button more visible everywhere
 -mobile & ipad menu weirdly glitches
+(in process)
 -'About' heading on mobile is too wide
+-home screen spacing on mobile
+-navigation spacing is slightly off

 //To Do:
 -Fix responsive design